-- The Accounting and Security dashboards, accessible through the PALANTIR Portal: the portal can also be used to provide access to the SCC, based on the user account's role, to expose a set of UIs for PALANTIR with, among others, features related to the catalogue.
+- The Accounting and Security dashboards, accessible through the PALANTIR Portal: the Portal can also be used to provide access to the SCC, based on the user account's role, to expose a set of UIs for PALANTIR with, among others, features related to the catalogue.
 The user account control is basically part of this component, and the SCC uses it as well. - The Risk Analysis Framework component: the security/privacy threats are identified based on impact assessment and its correlation with attack surface analysis.
 The overall risk is to be tracked and managed in a dynamic scenario where threat intelligence is updated.
-Such information should be useful for the SCC, so as to obtain the suitability of a service and the way it can minimize risk by being deployed on the network in each case, and thus creating recommendations for service deployment, and sorting the catalogue of services according to each user's needs.
+Such information should be useful for the SCC, to obtain the suitability of a service and the way it can minimise risk by being deployed on the network in each case, thus creating recommendations for service deployment, and sorting the catalogue of services according to each user's needs. - The Service Matching component: selecting which security capability should be deployed requires accessing the technical specification of those available for deployment.
+To that extent, the Service Matching continuously queries the SCC to retrieve the needed information, such as the supported deployment model, the amount of CPU, RAM and storage required for execution, and which security features they implement.